masagrator/ReverseNX/README.md

 > 32 bit games are unsupported,
 >
 > Sometimes have issues with Hekate when it's not loading cfw from Payload menu.
+>
+> 0.3 Release crashes OS if You have enabled cheats and cheats file inside game You want to boot.

 [Confirmed games working or not](gameslist.md)